Land Rover Range Rover Evoque convertible (2015 - ) review

 The Evoque Convertible is an open-top version of Range Rover’s stunning SUV, and on that score it competes with – well – pretty much nothing else.
 However, potential buyers will probably also consider the Audi A5 Cabriolet and the Mercedes C- and E-Class Cabriolets.

-Interested in buying Land Rover Range Rover Evoque?
+Interested in buying a Land Rover Range Rover Evoque?

 How good does it look?